Trechtingshausen on the riverside footpath, looking towards Burg Rheinstein

 Address: Mainzer Straße, Trechtingshausen

-Site: on the sidewalk at the southern entrance of Trechtingshausen – at the height of Reichenstein Castle
+Site: The Turner plaque is located on the pavement at the southern entrance to Trechtingshausen – near Castle Reichenstein

 Public Transport: Trechtingshausen railway station: approx. 10 min. walk